 The reality is, binge eating disorder, also known as B.E.D., involves much more than overeating or the occasional binge during the holidays.
 In fact, these misperceptions may prevent adults and children from receiving the help they really need.

 “B.E.D. is the most common eating disorder.
-But at the same time, it is the least talked about,” Dr. Lesley Williams, a board certified Family Medicine physician and a Certified Eating Disorder Specialist, tells BlackDoctor.org.
+But at the same time, it is the least talked about,” Dr. Lesley Williams, a board-certified Family Medicine physician and a Certified Eating Disorder Specialist, tells BlackDoctor.org.

-Symptoms of B.E.D commonly found in both adults and children, as Dr. Williams explained, include “eating an excessive amount to the point where you feel uncomfortably full,” “having a lack of control when eating,” and “feeling significant guilt and/or shame following a binge.”
+Symptoms of B.E.D commonly found in both adults and children, as Dr. Williams explains, include “eating an excessive amount to the point where you feel uncomfortably full,” “having a lack of control when eating,” and “feeling significant guilt and/or shame following a binge.”

-Binge Eating Triggers in African Americans
+Binge Eating Triggers in Black Americans

 “Oftentimes in the African American community, we don’t talk much about mental health.
-So, frequently, someone may be facing some kind of distress and not know how to manage it – instead of talking to someone about it, they look to food as a form of comfort.”
+So, frequently, someone may be facing